-As shown in Figure 6, the total budget of SoCS has been doubled from \$3.14 million in the 2013/14 fiscal year to \$6.86 million in the 2020/21 fiscal year, largely due to the added faculty positions.
-On the other hand, the School has been carrying a debt, which started at \$566K in the 2013/14 fiscal year and accounted for 18% of the annual budget for that year.
+As shown in Figure 6, the total budget of SoCS has been doubled from \$3.14 million in the 2013/14 fiscal year to \$6.2386 million in the 2019/20 fiscal year [to be updated to 2020/21 fiscal year], largely due to the added faculty positions.
+On the other hand, the School has been carrying a debt, which started at \$566K in the 2013/14 fiscal year and accounted for 18% of the annual budget; for that year.
 Under the pressure of recovering from the debt, SoCS adopted cost-saving measures such as using less costly Undergraduate Teaching Assistants (UTAs) instead of Graduate Teaching Assistants (GTAs) in 1st and 2nd year courses.
-The debt has since greatly reduced to \$193K in 2020/21 fiscal year.
+The debt has since greatly reduced to \$193K in 2019/202020/21 fiscal year.

-Figure 6: SoCS total budget and sources of revenue
+Figure 6: SoCS total budget and sources of revenue-[Missing 2020-21]

 Also shown in Figure 6, the main part of the SoCS budget is the base budget received from the University, the only other notable revenue sources for SoCS are through offering Distance Education (DE) courses and the new MCTI program.
 This DE revenue was \$274K in the 2014/15 academic year but has since declined to \$171K in the 2019/20 academic year, due to the reduction on the number of DE courses that SoCS offers.
 As the pandemic started in 2020 and most courses were moved to remote delivery, the University waived DE fee for registered students and hence SoCS lost almost all DE revenue in the 2020/21 academic year.
-On the other hand, the new MCTI program earned SoCS \$102K and \$254K in revenue for the 2019/20 and 2020/21 academic years, respectively, based on a tuition sharing agreement with the University for this professional graduate program.
+On the other hand, the new MCTI program earned SoCS \$102K and \$254K in revenue for the 2019/20 and 2020/21 academic yearyears, respectively, based on a tuition sharing agreement with the University for this professional graduate program.

-B. UNDERGRADUATE EDUCATION
+B. Undergraduate Education